GX-CHEN/med-record/README.md

-# Med Schedule Web App
+# Med Schedule

 ## What is this?

-- Responsive React Web App that record the medicine taken status (for medicine experiment research).
+- Responsive Web App that record the medicine taken status (for medicine clinical trial research).
 - Doctor can specify medicines, and view the med taken history by days.
 - Patient/volunteers need to report that they took the medicine everyday.
 - Has English/Chinese support.
 Language can be switched in one click.